swallenstein/d-shibsp/README.md

 - To copy the default configuration there are 2 options:
   -- start the container with a shell and `cp -pr /etc/shibboleth /opt/etc/`, or -- copy the configuration from a template you have from somewhere else
+- Set the SHIBD_USER in /opt/etc/shibboleth/shib-redhat to that defined in conf*.sh
 - Check/modify the config files in /opt/etc/shibboleth according to the documentation, optionally create new keys and metadata (keygen.sh, metagen.sh)